-Oregano is a culinary herb that is affected by it is the environment, the type of soil, the climate are all factors that change the flavor of the herb.
+Oregano is a culinary herb that is affected by its environment.
+The type of soil, the climate are all factors that change the flavor of this herb.
 It has been popular in Italy for years.
-After World War II it was brought to the USA by soldiers as the “pizza herb”.
-But it is used in cuisines around the world in Greece, Turkey, Spain as well as in countries in Latin America.
+After World War II, it was brought to the USA by soldiers as the “pizza herb”.
+They use it in cuisines around the world in Greece, Turkey, Spain.
+It is also popular in Latin America.